 Do now

-WORKAROUNDRestrict network access to Intel AMT ports (16992/TCP, 16993/TCP) using firewall rules; limit access to authorized management workstations and networks only
+WORKAROUNDRestrict network access to Intel AMT management ports (16992-16993 by default) using firewall rules to allow only authorized administrative workstations and management systems

 Schedule — requires maintenance window